-Copy the file sample/sqltool.rc to the HSQLDB\OWNER's home directory.
-Use chmod to make the file readable and writable only to HSQLDB\OWNER.
+Copy the file sample/sqltool.rc to the HSQLDB_OWNER's home directory.
+Use chmod to make the file readable and writable only to HSQLDB_OWNER.

-''' $Id: sqltool.rc 5871 2018-12-22 16:56:06Z unsaved $ This is a sample RC configuration file used by SqlTool, DatabaseManager, and any other program that uses the org.hsqldb.lib.RCData class.
-See the documentation for SqlTool for various ways to use this file.
-If you have the least concerns about security, then secure access to your RC file.
-You can run SqlTool right now by copying this file to your home directory java -jar /path/to/sqltool.jar mem This will access the first urlid definition below in order to use a personal Memory-Only database. "url" values may, of course, contain JDBC connection properties, delimited with semicolons.
-As of revision 3347 of SqlFile, you can also connect to datasources defined here from within an SqlTool session/file with the command "\j urlid".
-You can use Java system property values in this file like this: ${user.home} Windows users are advised to use forward slashes instead of back-slashes, and to avoid paths containing spaces or other funny characters.
-(This recommendation applies to any Java app, not just SqlTool).
-It is a runtime error to do a urlid lookup using RCData class and to not match any stanza (via urlid pattern) in this file.
-Three features added recently.
-All are downward-compatible.
-1. urlid field values in this file are now comma-separated (with optional whitespace before or after the commas) regular expressions.
-2. Each individual urlid token value (per previous bullet) is a now a regular expression pattern that urlid lookups are compared to.
-N.b. patterns must match the entire lookup string, not just match "within" it.
-E.g. pattern of . would match lookup candidate "A" but not "AB". .+ will always match.
-3. Though it is still an error to define the same exact urlid value more than once in this file, it is allowed (and useful) to have a url lookup match more than one urlid pattern and stanza.
-Assignments are applied sequentially, so you should generally add default settings with more liberal patterns, and override settings later in the file with more specific (or exact) patterns.
-Global default. .+ matches all lookups: urlid .+ username SA password A personal Memory-Only (non-persistent) database.
-Inherits username and password from default setting above. urlid mem url jdbc:hsqldb:mem:memdbid A personal, local, persistent database.
-Inherits username and password from default setting above. urlid personal url jdbc:hsqldb:file:${user.home}/db/personal;shutdown=true transiso TRANSACTION READ COMMITTED When connecting directly to a file database like this, you should use the shutdown connection property like this to shut down the DB properly when you exit the JVM.
-This is for a hsqldb Server running with default settings on your local computer (and for which you have not changed the password for "SA").
-Inherits username and password from default setting above. '''
+\$Id: sqltool.rc 6381 2021-11-18 21:45:56Z unsaved \$ # This is a sample RC configuration file used by SqlTool, DatabaseManager, # and any other program that uses the org.hsqldb.lib.RCData class. # See the documentation for SqlTool for various ways to use this file. # This is not a Java Properties file.
+It uses a custom format with stanzas, # similar to .netrc files. # If you have the least concerns about security, then secure access to # your RC file. # You can run SqlTool right now by copying this file to your home directory # and running java -jar /path/to/sqltool.jar mem # This will access the first urlid definition below in order to use a # personal Memory-Only database. # "url" values may, of course, contain JDBC connection properties, delimited # with semicolons. # As of revision 3347 of SqlFile, you can also connect to datasources defined # here from within an SqlTool session/file with the command "\j urlid". # You can use Java system property values in this file like this: \${user.home} # Windows users are advised to use forward slashes instead of back-slashes, # and to avoid paths containing spaces or other funny characters.
+(This # recommendation applies to any Java app, not just SqlTool). # It is a runtime error to do a urlid lookup using RCData class and to not # match any stanza (via urlid pattern) in this file. # Three features added recently.
+All are downward-compatible. # 1. urlid field values in this file are now comma-separated (with optional whitespace before or after the commas) regular expressions. # 2.
+Each individual urlid token value (per previous bullet) is a now a regular expression pattern that urlid lookups are compared to.
+N.b. patterns must # match the entire lookup string, not just match "within" it.
+E.g. pattern of . would match lookup candidate "A" but not "AB". .+ will always match. ± # 3.
+Though it is still an error to define the same exact urlid value more than once in this file, it is allowed (and useful) to have a url lookup match more than one urlid pattern and stanza.
+Assignments are applied # # sequentially, so you should generally add default settings with more # liberal patterns, and override settings later in the file with more ± specific (or exact) patterns. # Since service discovery works great in all JREs for many years now, I # have removed all 'driver' specifications here.
+JRE discover will # automatically resolve the driver class based on the JDBC URL format. # Most people use default ports, so I have removed port specification from # examples except for Microsoft's Sql Server driver where you can't depend # on a default port. # In all cases, to specify a non-default port, insert colon and port number # after the hostname or ip address in the JDBC URL, like # jdbc:hsqldb:hsql://localhost:9977 or # jdbc:sqlserver://hostname.admc.com:1433;databaseName=dbname # Amazon Aurora instances are access from JDBC exactly the same as the # non-Aurora RDS counterpart. # For using any database engine other than HyperSQL, you must add the # JDBC jar file and the SqlTool jar to your CLASSPATH then run a command like: java org.hsqldb.util.SqlTool... # I.e., the "-jar" switch doesn't support modified classpath. # (See SqlTool manual for how to do same thing using Java modules.) # To oversimplify for non-developers, the two most common methods to set